riadsarkar45/to-do-list/README.md

 - Mark Task as Completed: Tasks can be marked as completed by clicking on the complete button next to each task.
 - Mark Task as To Do: Tasks can be marked as todo by clicking on the to do button next to each task.
 - Mark Task as OnGoing: Tasks can be marked as ongoing by clicking on the ongoing button next to each task.
+- User can change priority High Low Medium each priority has a color High (red color) Medium (yellow color) Low (green color)
+- User can search the tasks and filter with priority's.

 # Technology or packages i used